pepperoni roll page header

 Those outside the Mountain State simply must forgive us.
 For we'll choose our buns over those of the Venus de Milo any time.

-Pepperoni rolls are just part of our culture, like voting Democrat or kicking off our shoes.
+pepperoni rolls are just part of our culture, like voting Democrat or kicking off our shoes.

 And yours truly was raised mere blocks from the holy pepperoni grail: Fairmont's Country Club Bakery.